High ROI through Innovations

-Before the actual planning phase starts, the product “building” and project execution must be clearly defined.
-Project goals and requirements specifications for the planners ensure a common thrust in accordance with the principal’s wishes.
+Before the actual planning phase starts, the product - the Building - and project execution must be clearly defined.
+Project goals and performance specifications for the planners ensure a common thrust in accordance with the principal’s wishes.
 These are backed by an optimal execution strategy and the necessary project organization for its implementation.

 Trouble-free construction requires careful planning.
 Building Information Modeling (BIM) optimizes the conventional planning process.
 This method allows innovations that were previously quite simply not possible.
 The result is production- and quality-oriented planning as the basis for cost-effective, largely defect-free and more efficient construction.

 But even with BIM planning, a project can still go wrong.
-Ineffective processes delay the construction process.
-The result: Deadlines are missed, costs spiral and quality targets are not met.
-But not with Lean Construction Management (LCM).
+Ineffective processes delay the construction process, deadlines are missed, costs spiral and quality targets are not met.
+This does not happen with Lean Construction Management (LCM).
 Harmonized planning, logistics and construction processes in conjunction with KAIZEN enable production-focused construction with a predictable outcome.